Ryannn727/Ryannn_Website/content/authors/admin/_index.md

     url: https://www.whu.edu.cn/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include Software Testing.
+bio: My research interests include Software Testing and Artificial Intelligence.

 # Interests to show in About widget
 interests: